Disclaimer: This is Untrue.

 http://en.chartressecrets.org/templars/templar_present_truth.htm

-Godfery Bouillon, Hugues de Payens, Bernard, and Montbard could be
+Godfrey of Bouillon, Hugues de Payens, Bernard, and Montbard might all belong to the Jesus bloodline.

-*In 1146 CE, the Knights Templar was granted the Red Cross
+*In 1146 CE, the Knights Templar was granted the Red Cross, representing martyrdom, by Pope Eugene III.

 One of the Reported Flags of the Knights Templar